 Bottom line: Is McAfee Safe Connect VPN good?

-Overall, McAfee Safe Connect is a basic VPN provider that can get the job done so long as you stick with the Total Protection app.
-In the past, McAfee Safe Connect has only slightly dropped our speeds, unblocked all the Netflix libraries we tested, and blocked any data leaks.
+Overall, McAfee Safe Connect is a basic VPN provider that can get the job done but it's lackluster.
+McAfee Safe Connect has only marginally dropped our speeds and blocked all data leaks during our testing.
+But it has a limited feature set and struggles to unblock Netflix, among other issues.